Background pattern

 Introduction

-Label: information for the user
+Prospectus: information for the user

-Aloxidil 50 mg/ml topical solution
+Aloxidil 50 mg/ml cutaneous solution

 Minoxidil

-Read this label carefully before starting to use this medicine, as it contains important information for you.
+Read this prospectus carefully before starting to use this medication, as it contains important information for you.

-• Keep this label, as you may need to read it again.
+• Keep this prospectus, as you may need to read it again.

 • If you need advice or more information, consult your pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this label.
+• If you experience adverse effects, consult your doctor or pharmacist, even if they are not listed in this prospectus.
 See section 4.

 This medication contains minoxidil.
-Minoxidil is a skin solution for use on the scalp that stimulates hair growth in men with androgenetic alopecia.
+Minoxidil is a solution for skin use on the scalp that stimulates hair growth in men with androgenetic alopecia.

 You should consult a doctor if it worsens or does not improve after 3 months of treatment.